Cubical setting for discrete homotopy theory, revisited: Introduction

 \textbf{Organization of the paper.} This paper is organized as follows.
 In \cref{sec:graphs,sec:cset}, we review the background on discrete homotopy theory and cubical sets, respectively.
 In \cref{sec:nerves}, we explain the link between graphs and cubical sets by defining the functors $\gnerve[m]$ and $\gnerve$, and proving their basic properties.
 The technical heart of the paper is contained in \cref{sec:main}, where we prove our main results.
 In \cref{sec:consequences}, we proceed to deduce the consequences of our main theorem, as described above.

-\textbf{Acknowledgements.} We thank Bob Lutz, whose beautiful talks on discrete homotopy theory (at MSRI in Spring 2020 and at Western University in Fall 2020) got us interested in this area.
+\textbf{Acknowledgements.} We thank Bob Lutz for comments on an earlier draft of this paper and for the beautiful talks on discrete homotopy theory (at MSRI in Spring 2020 and at Western University in Fall 2020) got us interested in this area.
 We are also very grateful to Yeonjoon Choi, Udit Mavinkurve, and Mohabat Tarkeshian, members of an informal seminar on discrete homotopy theory that we organized in Spring 2021.
 In particular, Choi was the first to observe \cref{thm:nerve_monoidal}.
+Finally, we would like to thank Eric Babson for suggesting to us the notion of a fiber bundle (cf.~\cref{def:fiber-bundle}).

 During the work on this paper, the first author was partially supported by an NSERC Undergraduate Student Research Award and the second author was partially supported by an NSERC Discovery Grant.
 We thank NSERC for its generosity.